AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 <img src = "screenshots/slack-formatting-applied.png" width = "500">

-If all looks set, click the green arrow to post it!
+If all looks set, click the green arrow to add it to the thread!

 **Slack Tip:** if you see a mistake in your post you missed, you can click on the three dots in the corner of your Slack post and choose `Edit message` and fix the mistake: